mautic/plugin-helloworld/README.md

 A version for Mautic 3 can be found [here](https://github.com/mautic-inc/plugin-helloworld/tree/mautic-3).

 This can be used as an example in combination with the [Integrations plugin wiki](https://github.com/mautic-inc/plugin-integrations/wiki).
+Note that the Integrations plugin does not work out of the box with Mautic 2 but requires additional installation steps.
+See the wiki for more information.

 This plugin has examples for:
 * Plugin migrations